 - A. Agricultural processing is allowed as a Principal Permitted Use in the C-APZ zoning district provided it meets all of the standards set forth below. - 1.
 The building(s) or structure(s) used for processing activities do not exceed an aggregate floor area of 5,000 square feet; - 2.
-With the exception of incidental additives or ingredients, agricultural products to be processed are produced within the farmshed, defined as the same farm as the proposed processing facility or on other agricultural properties located in Marin County or Sonoma County. - 3.
-The operator of the processing facility is directly involved in the agricultural production on the property on which the processing facility is located.
-For the purposes of this Section, "directly involved" means actively and directly engaged in making day-to-day management decisions for the agricultural operation and being directly engaged in the production of agricultural commodities for commercial purposes on the property. - B. All Agricultural Processing Facilities shall meet the following standards: - 1.
-Sufficient parking, ingress, and egress is provided.
+With the exception of incidental additives or ingredients, agricultural products to be processed are produced within the farmshed, defined as the same farm as the proposed processing facility or on other agricultural properties located in Marin County or Sonoma County.

+3. The operator of the processing facility is directly involved in the agricultural production on the property on which the processing facility is located.
+For the purposes of this Section, "directly involved" means actively and directly engaged in making day-to-day management decisions for the agricultural operation and being directly engaged in the production of agricultural commodities for commercial purposes on the property.

+B. All Agricultural Processing Facilities shall meet the following standards:

+14. Sufficient parking, ingress, and egress is provided.
 In addition, conditions as to the time, place, and manner of use of the processing facility may be applied as necessary through the Coastal Permit process to ensure consistency with provisions of the LCP.

-A Coastal Permit appealable to the Coastal Commission and Use Permit approval is required for an agricultural processing use which does not comply with one or more of the standards in Section 22.32.026.A.1 to A.3 listed above.
+A Coastal Permit appealable to the Coastal Commission and Use Permit approval is required for an agricultural processing use which exceeds an aggregate floor area of 5,000 square feet or for an agricultural processing use of any size that does not comply with one or more of the standards in Section 22.32.026.A.1 to A.3 listed above.

-C. Coastal Permit and Design Review for a processing facility.
+CB.
+Coastal Permit and Design Review for a processing facility.